peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public sealed bool Equals(
         PeterO.Numbers.ERational other);

  Determines whether this object's numerator, denominator, and properties are equal to those of another object.
-Not-a-number values are considered equal if the rest of their properties are equal.
+Not-a-number values are considered equal if the rest of their properties are equal.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision rational number to compare to.

 <b>Return Value:</b>

-Either `true`  or `false`  .
+Either  `true` true or  `false` false .

 <a id="FromBoolean_bool"></a>
 ### FromBoolean